Swansea: Woman, 18, dies and another hurt in car crash

 - Published

-An 18-year-old woman has died and another woman, also aged 18, has been taken to hospital to following a single-vehicle crash.
+An 18-year-old woman has died and another woman, also aged 18, has been taken to hospital following a single-vehicle crash.

 A white Citroen C1 left the road while travelling along the A4067 from Swansea towards Godre'r Graig in the early hours, according to South Wales Police.